bbauska/Anti-Project2025/anti.md

 similar purposes.
 Parent involvement and parent–child communication should be encour- aged and be a part of any funded project.
 Risk avoidance should be prioritized, and any program that submits a proposal that promotes risk rather than health should not be eligible for funding.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 calls for allocating grant funding to anti-LGBTQ faith groups.
-“HMRE [Healthy Marriage and Relationship Education] program grants should be available to faith- based recipients who affirm that marriage is between not just any two adults, but one man and one unrelated woman.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 calls for allocating grant funding to anti-LGBTQ faith groups.
+“HMRE [Healthy
+Marriage and Relationship Education] program grants should be available to faith- based recipients who affirm that marriage is between not just any two adults, but one man and one unrelated woman.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 proposes amending the Title X family planning program and its grants to fund anti- abortion providers while defunding reproductive health providers including Planned Parenthood.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 proposes amending the Title X family planning program and its grants to fund anti-
+abortion providers while defunding reproductive health providers including Planned Parenthood.
 “Title X. The Title X family planning program should be reframed with a focus on better education around fertility awareness and holistic family planning and a Deputy Assistant Secretary for Population Affairs